-The 1912 project looks at the expulsion of more than 1,000 Black residents from Forsyth County, Georgia and its lasting impact on the families affected.
-Through a podcast produced by the Atlanta History Center and distributed by WABE, interactive maps, digital exhibits and articles, we explore how a combination of popular myth and generations of displacement contributed to the attempted erasure of an entire Black community.
+1912: The Forsyth County Expulsion and Its Aftermath tells the story of the expulsion of more than 1,000 Black residents from Forsyth County, Georgia and its lasting impact on the families affected.
+Through a podcast produced by Atlanta History Center and distributed by WABE, interactive maps, digital exhibits and articles, we explore how a combination of popular myth and generations of displacement contributed to the attempted erasure of an entire Black community.

 Hear the Whole Story.
 Listen to the Podcast